 Today we know this legendry beauty as ‘Didarganj Chowry Bearer Female Figure’ or ‘Didarganj Yakshini’, exhibited in Patna Museum, Patna.
-This is the first life size and round modelled female statue sculpted as early on Indian archaeological time line, as 300 BC.
+This is the first life size three diemnsional female statue sculpted as early on Indian archaeological time line, as 300 BC.

 With this very objective, and inspired by the popular remark of Greek philosopher Cicero, “To be ignorant of the past is to be forever a child”, I streered my passion, the theatre, to a more utilitarian path.
-I started a series of Heritage Plays; the first production being Yakshini, based on the Mauryan sculpture ‘the Didarganj Chawry Bearer Female Figure’ excavated in 1917, to make people aware of the museum-collections by showcasing the stories of their excavation and related information in public.
+I started a series of Heritage Plays; the first production being Yakshini based on the Mauryan sculpture ‘the Didarganj Chawry Bearer Female Figure’ unearthed in 1917; to make people aware of the museum-collections by showcasing the stories of their excavation and related information in public.

-There has been a visible effect of Subsequent shows of Yakshini at Patna, that people are drawn towards the museums with enhanced interest in antiquities; their eyes searching for another artefact having another story hidden within.
-This is a fact, that more we know about antiquities, more we love and respect them and more are we keen for their conservation.
+There has been a visible effect of the shows of Yakshini on the influx of museum visitors: people are drawn towards the museums with enhanced interest in antiquities; their eyes searching for another artefact having another story hidden within.
+This is a fact that more we know about antiquities, more we love and respect them and more are we keen for their conservation.

 Introduction of the Play